 In order to respond to your enquiries, deliver products and services or to send your newsletters, we may need to pass your information to our 3rd party service providers.
 In all circumstances, we will remain the controller of your data and our 3rd party service providers will be processors of your data.

-For example, if you subscribe to our newsletter service, your personal data may be processed by a 3rd party email processor such as MailChimp who specialise in the delivery of email newsletter services.
+For example, if you subscribe to our newsletter service, your personal data may be processed by a 3rd party email processor such as MailChimp/Hubspot which specialise in the delivery of email newsletter services.

 It’s important that you are aware that you have a choice about whether or not you wish to receive marketing information or service notifications from us.